 By the time I arrived it was around noon.
 And appropriately, I found the town to be perfect for filming an old “Western” high noon gun duel.
 The town mostly consisted of one really long straight street mostly devoid of people and traffic.
 Can you call it “main street” if it’s basically the only street and it’s mostly empty, anyway?
 Actually it was called Burgundy Street.
 As I watched, an older woman, wearing a dress and a sweater, despite the warm weather, emerged from an alley carrying a basket of bread, Then she disappeared down another alley, leaving the street mostly empty again.

 As I strolled along, I passed a small, plain, two-story school building, and then, where the Ouche River passed under Burgundy Street, the street was reinforced with a stone bridge.
 I had found the “Pont” in “Pont de Pany!!
 I slipped down the river bank to the base of the bridge .
 I stood at the edge of the river, surrounded by clumps of green reeds, my mind lost in thoughts.
 Bright blue darner dragonflies swirled around me in the sunshine, like fluorescent sparkles, echoing my reverie.
 Had my grandmother once stood at that spot among the reeds admiring the darners and the bridge?
 And what would she have been meditating about back then?
+And what could have tempted her to leave such an idyllic setting?

 And next to the canal was the “Pont de Pany” Hotel !!!
 Just like Grandma had said.
 Then, following her directions, I checked out the hill rising behind the hotel, looking for her old house, but nary a house was to be seen – just a hill full of pines and firs.

-Disappointed, I then walked to the other end of the village and out to the countryside where I found fields full of the same invasive plants (including mustards) that I’ve seen my whole life in California.They stretched out as far as the eye could see, between hills covered with pines and firs.
+Disappointed, I then walked to the other end of the village and out to the countryside where I found fields full of the same invasive plants (including mustards) that I had seen my whole life in California.They stretched out as far as the eye could see, between hills covered with pines and firs.

 I then returned to the bus stop for Dijon, and was soon on my way, with a lot to think about.
 The Burgundy Canal seemed so important to the town.
 Why hadn’t grandma mentioned it?
 And had her house on that hill been plowed under?
-Is that why no housing was on that hill?
+Is that why no housing appeared on that hill?

-The next morning I took the train from Dijon to Pontarlier, about two hours, plus layover in Besançon.
+The next morning I took the train from Dijon to Pontarlier, about two hours, plus a long layover in Besançon.
 When I arrived at Pontarlier, I remembered Grandma telling me that the hotel was just outside the train station — just look left as you come out of the front entrance.
 I did that, and son of a gun, Grandma had been accurate — there it was, a two-story building with the name Hotel de la Gare & du Chateau d’Eau firmly emblazoned across the facade just under the eaves of the red-tile roof.

 It was located at the spot where one street coming from the train station divides into two, which continue as two streets around each side of the hotel.
 This Y in the road shaped the hotel property into a triangle.
 In order to build a wide facade to the building, they’d left a small triangle-shaped yard pointed back at the train station.

-This small yard had been surfaced with hard sand, where a few of the locals were playing Jeu de Boules, which is one of the most popular games in France.
+This small yard had been surfaced with hard sand.
+On it, a few of the locals were playing Jeu de Boules, which is one of the most popular games in France.
 It’s played on any handy surface, from sand to lawn, from asphalt to dirt, from flat to irregular.
 It’s similar to Bocce.
 You toss a ping-pong-sized ball onto the surface.
 The players have heavy metal balls the size of a large grapefruit, which they toss as close as possible to the small ball.

 The hotel facade was painted light green with tall wooden window shutters on both stories, which were painted a shiny rich green.
 All had windows with tall glass, including two first-floor windows which had been fitted with full length glass and converted into doors.
 I took the door on the right, which had a stained-glass logo on it.
 The other door was plain.

 Behind the front windows was a shallow, wide room that stretched the entire width of the building, but was less than ten feet to the back solid wall. and most of that space was taken by a huge bar made of carved and polished wood.
 The left end of the bar served as a front desk and the right end, behind the decorated door window, served to draw the locals in for drinks and Jeu de Boules.
-There was a sink with shelves above it to hold glasses and liquors, and there was a even a small scoreboard, sponsored by a flavored strong liquor called Pastis for keeping game scores and celebrating after the game.
+There was a sink with shelves above it to hold glasses and liquors, and there was a even a small scoreboard, sponsored by a strong flavored liquor called Pastis, for keeping game scores and celebrating after the game.

 Did the hotel have a vacancy?
 Yes they did.
 It was on the second floor.
 The proprietor led me up there.
 And I wondered which room my grandmother might have stayed in.
 My room was small, with a full-sized bed in a beautiful polished carved wooden frame that took up a third of the floor space, and a matching wooden night stand, small chair and cabinet.
 The bed was located just by the door, which was handy since the toilet was in a separate room down the hall.
 There was, however, a sink with a metal bedpan.
 And I wondered if the toilet would have been installed when grandma was still living there.